MochiAndCake/CalculatorApp/README.md

 HOW TO RUN THE PROGRAM:

 Since this program is an android app, it can be run from Android Studio or it can be run on an emulator.

 Emulators will require the APK file.
-This can be found at:
-        CalculatorApp/app/build/outputs/apk/debug/app-debug.apk
+A copy was added to the repository for easy access.
 [GitHub]

 1. Install Android Studio.
 You can download Android Studio from here:
     [GitHub] https://developer.android.com/studio